Proofs of Mizuno's Conjectures on Rank Three Nahm Sums of Index $(1,2,2)$: Mizuno's rank three Nahm sums of index

 \subsection{Example 5}

 This example corresponds to

-As mentioned in Section \ref{sec-intro}, all of the quadruples $(A,b,c,d)$ in this example are modular except for the cases with $b=(1,0,1/2)^\mathrm{T}$ and $(3,4,5/2)^\mathrm{T}$.
-We first establish the identities for the modular cases, for which Bressoud's identity \eqref{eq-Bressoud} and the following identities will be used:
+As mentioned in Section \ref{sec-intro}, all of the Nahm sums $f_{A,b,c,d}(q)$ for quadruples $(A,b,c,d)$ in this example are modular functions of weight zero except for the cases with $b=(1,0,1/2)^\mathrm{T}$ and $(3,4,5/2)^\mathrm{T}$.
+We first establish the identities for the weight zero cases, for which Bressoud's identity \eqref{eq-Bressoud} and the following identities will be used:

 The constant term method will play an important role for this example.
 For any series $f(z)=\sum_{n\in \mathbb{Z}}a(n)z^n$, we define the constant term extractor $\mathrm{CT}$ as

 \begin{theorem} We have